Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-iFAy1NZUOGU,68.24,72.44.md

 ### Transcript

-> the alpha can we buy into it
+> the alpha can we buy into it no and no how many buildings will there